1tsMeMario/Calypso/README.md

 - Automatic fetching of latest offsets from [CS2 Dumper Repo](https://github.com/a2x/cs2-dumper/tree/main/output)
 #### Arduino Support
 - Cheat be used with or without Arduino.
+### Automatic USB Boot System
+- Cheat will automatically boot the usb you are running your cheat from.
+### Automatic Driver Download
+- Cheat will automatically download all needed files to run.

 ## Default Key Binds